dev-mdirfan/DSA-in-Python/DSA-in-Python-Goodrich-Tamassia/1-Python-Primer/README.md

 # 1.1 Python Overview

 - To accomplish any task by a computer we require communication with computer, by building data structures and algorithms we communicate detailed instructions to a computer.
-- An excellent way to perform such communication is using high-level language, such as **Python**.
+- An excellent way to perform such communication is using high-level computer language, such as **Python**.
 - The Python programming language was originally developed by **Guido van Rossum** in early **1990s**, and has since become a prominently used language in industry and education.
 - The second major version of the language, **Python 2**, was released in  **2000**.
 - The third major version, **Python 3**, released in **2008**.